Aayush10016/JAVA-DSA/Sorting/Question/1502. Can Make Arithmetic Progression From Sequence/Explanation.md

 ---

-# ✅ Status: Explanation Completed
-Code should be added in a separate `.java` file inside this folder.
+Code should is in a separate `.java` file inside this folder.